 Source: Federal Judicial Center Integrated Database, 2008--2024.
 Analysis by Open Bankruptcy Project.

-Kansas City consumers on opposite sides of State Line Road face dramatically different bankruptcy outcomes.
-The data reveals a troubling divergence:
+Kansas City consumers on opposite sides of State Line Road see different Chapter 13 outcomes in the data:

 Kansas City straddles two federal districts.
 The Western District of Missouri has a 40.4% dismissal rate based on mature 2008-2019 data.
 The District of Kansas has a healthier 31.4% rate.
 Recent years show higher preliminary rates because successful 3-5 year plans are still active.